nbasilico/debian-mips/README.md

 	-append "console=ttyS0 nokaslr" \ # we'll need a console, address space layout randomization will not be necessary
 ```

-At this point the Debian installer should start and the installation on Debian should proceed on the virtual machine.
+At this point the Debian installer should start and the installation of Debian should proceed on the virtual machine.
 A number of prompts will be presented:

 - don't install a desktop environment, but make sure to install the SSH server (we'll need it for remote access to the machine)
-- choose a root password and we create a user.
+- choose a root password and create a user.
 Let us assume that we created a user named `mips1`

 6. Once the installation is completed and we turn off the machine, we need to change the initrd before restarting everything otherwise the installer will be run again upon boot.
 The initrd we need is the one that the installation procedure created within the boot partition of our virtual disk image.
 We need to fetch that and use it in our launching script.
 To access the virtual disk image we shall use the NBD protocol, supported by qemu.
 The steps are as follows: